evoosa/SongAnalyzer/README.md

-# TODO - scripts output locations

 # SongAnalyzer
 * The SongAnalyzer package provides you scripts for analyzing song lyrics

 # Important Directories
     - The lyrics are located in the 'lyrics' directory.
     - The scripts are located in the 'scripts' directory.
+    - The scripts output to a directory called 'song_analyzer/script_outputs' - They'll create it if it's missing

 # Scripts
     * get_song_length_stats.py <lyrics_file_path>